Colombian Fitness Model Anllela Sagra Dances In A Bikini Top In New Video

 “You are so sweet,” added a fourth fan.

 Sagra has been setting her Instagram on fire as of late.
-Over the weekend, she posted a series of images in which stood in front of mirror as she showed off her sweaty body after an apparent strenuous workout session, as The Inquisitr has previously written.
+Over the weekend, she posted a series of images in which stood in front of a mirror as she showed off her sweaty body after an apparent strenuous workout session, as The Inquisitr has previously written.
 Sagra chose a revealing mismatched two-piece, white Nike sun visor, and white sneakers.
 The skimpy black bottoms sat high on her hip, and the white bikini top was super small, once again exposing underboob.